PGA Tour Golf: Reception

 Raze reviewed the Amiga and Genesis versions; their presentation was praised, but the Genesis version was considered superior for being easier.
 Mean Machines praised the Genesis version, including its multiplayer option.
 The magazine concluded that it was superior to Arnold Palmer Tournament Golf, and stated that it would appeal to golfers as well as people who normally would not purchase golf games.
 VideoGames & Computer Entertainment praised the realism of the Genesis version and considered it an impressive conversion of the computer version, while calling it a "thoroughly entertaining, challenging and complex golf simulation."
 However, the magazine criticized the graphics, considering them inferior to Arnold Palmer Tournament Golf.
 AllGame's Jonathan Sutyak praised the Genesis version for its realism, but felt that the graphics could be better.
-Reviewers for Electronic Gaming Monthly praised the sounds of the Genesis version but had varying opinions about the graphics; they considered the SNES version to be average.
+Reviewers for Electronic Gaming Monthly praised the sounds of the Genesis version but had varying opinions about the graphics;

 Jonathan Davies, writing for the U.K. magazine Super Play, criticized the SNES version for its "horrible" colors, jerky camera scrolling, and unrealistic ball movements, but stated that it played as well as the computer versions and was enjoyable.
 Davies concluded that it was not the best SNES golf game but that it was a "reasonable stop-gap until something better makes it over to this country."
 N-Force considered the swing animation in the SNES version to be somewhat jerky, and stated that the swing control method was inconsistent and frustrating.
 The magazine criticized the bland graphics and minimal backgrounds, but praised the fast and smooth animation of the ball while it is in flight to the hole.

 Mean Machines praised the Master System version, considering it the console's best golf game.
 The magazine stated that it played as good as other versions of the game, and considered it superior to the SNES version, although slow screen reanimation was criticized.
 GamePro stated that the Game Gear version mostly fulfilled its goal to provide good golfing on the console, but considered it an average game.
 The magazine criticized the minimal sounds and music, and stated that the courses looked too similar to each other.
 Game Players stated that the Game Gear version had relatively good graphics but poor gameplay, criticizing unpredictable and inaccurate shooting distances.
 The magazine stated that the Game Gear version was not as good as the Genesis version.